 The Superior Court and Central Pretrial/Case Disposition Division is responsible for prosecuting some of the most challenging cases in the District Attorney’s Office, including assaults, burglaries, robberies, felony DUIs, and murders.

-It’s one of the largest divisions in the office and its Deputy DAs handle all felonies not assigned to a branch or vertical prosecution.
+It is one of the largest divisions in the office and its Deputy District Attorneys handle all felonies not assigned to a branch or vertical prosecution.
 This division is responsible for more than 25 percent of all felony cases tried by the District Attorney’s Office.

 In addition, the Superior Court Division handles pre and post-conviction mental health cases for those defendants alleged to be incompetent to stand trial and those found to be a danger to the community as a result of mental illness.

-Training and development of Deputy District Attorneys is an important aspect of the Superior Court Division.
+Training and developing Deputy District Attorneys is an important aspect of the Superior Court Division.
 Monthly training sessions are presented on various aspects of criminal prosecution.
 Riding along with law enforcement officers is encouraged as well.

 The unique combination of senior trial attorneys and junior deputies in the division helps junior deputies develop the skills and knowledge necessary to become highly skilled felony trial attorneys.

-The division consists of six teams: pretrial, case disposition, trials, major violators, DUI homicide and cold case homicide.
+The division consists of seven teams: pretrial, case disposition, trials, major violators, DUI homicide, Crimes against Police Officers (CAPO) and cold case homicide.

 These prosecutors handle a large number of serious cases.
 They arraign defendants charged in felony complaints, then prepare and conduct preliminary examinations in front of a judge to prove the charges based upon a probable cause standard.
 In doing so, the preliminary hearing Deputy DAs are liaisons between the DA’s Office, law enforcement and the victims and witnesses of crime.